chucktilbury/clox/notes.md

 * Implement constant vars.
 Challenge in chapeter 22.
 * Implement break and continue.
 * Implement switch/case.
+* Implement compile-only option that writes the byte code to stdout or a file.
+  * Look at baking a linker for bytecode.

 See chapter 18 for how to add a type.
 Understand strings before adding any new code.